mumtaz2029/azure-Labs/Lab-02_Creating-VNet-and-Deploying-VM-in-Azure.md

 ## What's Next

 You've got a VNet set up and a VM running inside it.
-In the next lab, we'll go further
+In the next lab, we'll go further by